 1. Internal Organizational Assessment.
-This first step is internal; it can be informal.
-Your organization assesses the risks, stresses, and challenges of social enterprise undertakings.
-It may not be ready.
-The process involves reviewing existing plans & priorities, as well as frank discussion among management, staff & the board.
+This first step is largely internal.
+Your organization determines if it can withstand the risk, stress, and challenges of a new undertaking like social enterprise.
+It may not be.
+The process involves reviewing existing plans & priorities, as well as frank discussion among staff & the board.
 Methods can include 'Self-Tests', Program Evaluation, and/or a Performance Audit.

-- Does the organization have sufficient staff capacity? - Does the organization have strong enough internal systems for a new effort? - Does the organization have the sufficient knowledge and expertise in this area? - Does the organization have sufficient cash flow to risk on new projects? - 2.
-Feasibility Study.
-The second step is formal.
-The feasibility study indicates if the specific project is worthwhile.
-The organization explores the idea further, fleshing it out with some specifics.
-It should include a cost/benefit analysis of the expenses and potential financial gain involving management team members knowledgeable about financial decision-making.
-Key attention should be paid to how this fits into the organization's strategic plan and mission.
+- Does the organization have sufficient staff capacity? - Does the organization have strong enough internal systems for a new effort? - Does the organization have the sufficient knowledge and expertise in this area? - Does the organization have sufficient cash flow to take on new projects?